alexsabr/AS_Booksynthetized/networking.md

 - Congestion management and Quality of Service alongside Transport layer 4
 -

+If you want to learn more about the architectural design principle of the network layer for  the internet, read the RFC 1958 (only 8 pages !).

 ### packet routing versus virtual circuits
 Two big  routing methods exists, connection-less,